 Preparing Seeds for Storage

-Wet seeds are seeds that are found inside fleshy fruits and vegetables.
+Wet seeds are seeds that are found inside fleshy fruits and vegetables (like tomato seeds).
 When “wet” plants fall to the ground in nature, they ferment as they rot.
 Since we are essentially removing these plants from that natural fermentation, it is vital to mimic it if we want the seeds to be viable in the future.

-Label seed containers clearly so that you know what you are planting.
+Label seed containers clearly so that you know what you are planting and when the seeds were stored.
 You can use pre-made seed pack labels to keep your seeds properly labeled.
-Store your labeled seed containers in a cool, dark, and dry place.
+Store your labeled seed containers in a cool, dark, and dry place.b